shrut012/NumeriX-Tac-Toe/README.md

 Contributions to this project are welcome!
 If you have ideas for improving the UI, animations, UX, or if you'd like to contribute any enhancements, feel free to open a pull request.

 Let's make NumeriX-Tac-Toe even more engaging and enjoyable for players!

-## License

-This project is licensed under the [MIT License](LICENSE), so you're free to use, modify, and distribute the code as long as you provide proper attribution.

 Enjoy the game and happy coding! 🎉